The holiday season is ramping up! Are you feeling rushed yet?

 2. Don’t forget a helmet for riding toys.

-“It may be winter, but don’t forget to buy helmets if you purchase riding toys for your child,” noted Drakeford.
-“This includes bikes, skateboards, scooters or motorized riding toys.”
+“It may be winter, but don’t forget to buy helmets if you purchase riding toys for your child,” she said.
+“This includes helmets for bikes, skateboards, scooters or motorized riding toys.”

 3. Think about toy storage.

 Where are you going to put all these toys once the kids have opened them?
 After play time is over, use a bin or container to store toys for next time.
-This will help make sure no one steps on something sharp, trips or falls over loose toys.
+This will help make sure no one steps on something sharp, or trips and falls over loose toys.

 4. Sign up to receive product recalls.

-“It’s important to keep up with the latest recalls,” said Drakeford.
+“It’s important to keep up with the latest recalls,” said Jill Lucas-Drakeford, coordinator of Carilion Children's Safe Kids Southwest Virginia program.
 “Life can get busy, so sign up for recall information emails, this way you can always know if one of your child’s toys is on a list.”
+Safe Kids' monthly newsletter includes product recalls.